 #5.
 Find hearty alternatives to meat

 Note that I didn’t use the word ‘substitute’ because I don’t think you can really substitute meat with anything else (devotees of tofurkey might disagree).
 Instead, find alternatives that are just as hearty and fulfilling, but probably in a different way.
 Cheese, eggs and paneer make decent alternatives (though, admittedly, not if you’re concerned about the ethical treatment of animals), as do aubergines, lentils, kidney beans, mushrooms and raw banana.
+There are even ‘vegetarian meat’ products available on the market.
 Be sure not to overdo it, though, and keep your meal balanced.
 Just because it’s vegetarian doesn’t necessarily mean it’s healthy in large quantities.

 #6.
 Experiment with substitutes in traditionally meat-centric recipes

 It’s probably natural to take a meat dish that you love and then try and make it without the meat (or at least substitute the meat with something else).
 In my experience, this doesn’t usually work very well because the meat contributes a lot to the flavour and the technique used.
 The only really successful substitution I’ve come across is using unripe jackfruit in a curry instead of mutton, probably because of the fruit’s own intense flavour and texture.

 But don’t let that stop you from experimenting, because you never know what you can come up with.
 My biggest surprise came when I replaced the chicken in the Indo-Chinese chicken 65 with unripe banana.
 It didn’t taste the same, but it was a completely different kind of awesome!